Use Rational Performance Tester to perform high-volume SAP tests

 Figure 15.
 Select a value from the modal dialog (not recommended)

 This article explains how to optimize SAP R/3 servers and Rational Performance Tester to run high user load tests.
 In addition, this article covers some of the recommended best practices and common usage pitfalls that happen when using Rational Performance Tester to performance test SAP R/3 servers.

 - For guidelines and best practices for load testing using Rational Performance Tester for HTTP tests, read the article Optimize load handling for high-volume tests with IBM Rational Performance Tester (developerWorks, May 2011).

 - Find out more on the Rational Performance Tester product overview page.
-Then explore the Rational Performance Tester page on IBM developerWorks for links to technical articles and browse the user assistance in the Rational Performance Tester Information Center for useful guidelines for SAP performance test.
+For links to technical articles see the Rational Performance Tester Information Center.

 - Download the trial version of IBM Rational Performance Tester.